revolalex/prisma-graphql-learn/readme.md

 // list the permissions for all queries and mutations const permissions = shield({
     Query: {
-        // the quey getDefenseProfiles allow only staff or admin role
+        // the quey getDefenseProfiles allow only user with admin role
-        getDefenseProfiles:  or (isStaf,isAdmin),
+        getDefenseProfiles: isAdmin,
     },
      Mutation: {

-    },
+        // only the user who create the object can delete it
+        deleteDefenseProfile:  isOwner,
+        deleteRisk: isOwner,
+    },,
 })

 module.exports = {